K7MDL2/CI-V_Serial_Band_Decoder/README.md

     RADIO_MODEL=IC9700

+The parameter MAIN_TX is defaulted to 1.
+The IC-9700 always transmits on the MAIN band.
+When Sub RX is enabled, the Sub RX frequency will be displayed by the program for VFOA.
+When MAIN_TX=1 the BAND and PTT output pins will be set to the MAIN band and will ignore the SubRX band.
+When MAIN_TX=0, then the BAND and PTT outputs will switch to the Sub RX band in RX, and then to the MAIN band during TX.
+This is cross-band split like the 905 and 705.
+I have a programmable delay between the BAND and PTT outputs set to 0.2Sec.

+    # --------------------------------
+    # IC-9700 Only
+    # 1 = Use main band only for Band Relays
+    # 0 = Switch Band relays to Sub Band in RX, then to MAIN band in TX (crossband split)
+    # --------------------------------

+    MAIN_TX = 1

-  If the program is current runing in teh background as a systemd service then use the stop/start utilities to cause teh configf to be reloaded.
+If the program is current running in the background as a systemd service then use the stop/start utilities to cause teh configf to be reloaded.

 Here are the new PTT input pin and mode additions